tomlof/pylearn-epac/README.md

 ```

-* Run epac tree in parallel on local multi-core machine or on HPC.
+* Run epac tree in parallel on local multi-core machine or even on HPC using soma-workflow.

 ```python